Early Stage and New Investigators

-The NIH Director's New Innovator Award (DP2) (RFA-RM-13-007) addresses two important goals: stimulating highly innovative research and supporting promising new investigators.
+The NIH Director's New Innovator Award (DP2) (RFA-RM-17-006) addresses two important goals: stimulating highly innovative research and supporting promising new investigators.
 Applicants must meet the definition of an Early Stage Investigator (ESI).
-A table comparing the New Innovator Award to other grant mechanisms, including the Pioneer Award, Transformative R01s, and the Early Independence Award is available.

 Q: I have been the director of a sub-project (but not the PI) on a multi-component NIH Program Project (P01) or Cancer Center Support Grant for an NCI-Designated Cancer Centers (P30) grant.
 Can I still be considered a New Investigator?

 A: Yes.
 Only those who have previously competed successfully as PIs for a significant independent NIH research grant are excluded from consideration as New Investigators.
 View the NIH definition of a New Investigator.